Essay: The Seven Necessary Sins for Fighting Abortion Bans

 Arabic translation of The Seven Necessary Sins for Fighting Abortion Bans

-A leaked draft opinion suggests the Supreme Court of the United States (SCOTUS) is about to overturn the landmark 1973 Roe v Wade case that legalized abortion nationwide.
-The SCOTUS ruling, expected this summer, would leave people in 24 states subject to immediate abortion bans.
+The Supreme Court of the United States (SCOTUS) has overturned the landmark 1973 Roe v Wade case that legalized abortion nationwide.
+This essay was first published in May.
+I have updated it to reflect this development—disastrous and enraging to so many of us.
 My book The Seven Necessary Sins for Women and Girls is a manifesto for destroying patriarchy through attributes we are not supposed to have, do, or want: anger, attention, profanity, ambition, power, violence, and lust.
 I believe they form a roadmap for the fight against abortion bans everywhere, with a specific focus on the United States.

 “I do not believe that we can restore and expand the freedoms that our lives require unless and until we embrace the justice of our rage,” June Jordan wrote in a column in 1989 for the Progressive magazine.